chukwuernest/advice-generator-app-main/Read.md

-this is an advice generator
-it generates advice from the URL using fetch the colors used are[- Light Cyan: hsl(193, 38%, 86%)
+this project is made up of (html css js api) this is an advice generator it generates advice from the URL using fetch the colors used are[- Light Cyan: hsl(193, 38%, 86%)